TacticalDetect/TTB_BOTS_v2/README.md

 In a sea of millions of security events, one workstation literally stood out, floating high above all the others when I transformed flat logs into a 3D visualization.
 I wasn't hunting for it.
 I didn't filter for it.
 It emerged naturally.

-This repository contains the complete SPL implementation that identified Amber's workstation as a behavioral outlier in the Splunk BOTS v2 dataset, as featured in THOR Collective Dispatch [Date].
+This repository contains the complete SPL implementation that identified Amber's workstation as a behavioral outlier in the Splunk BOTS v2 dataset, as featured in THOR Collective Dispatch.

 ### The Core Finding
 Every SOC faces the same paradox: drowning in millions of events while blind to the patterns within them.
 This implementation proves that unusual behavior patterns **can't hide in 3D space** when you measure diversity across Time, Terrain, and Behavior dimensions.